 As a rule, you should have the air pressure of your spare tire checked regularly.
 If you ask the shop where you get your oil changed regularly, they may perform this service for free.

 Cost of Your Time: Priceless

-But if you find yourself without the necessary supplies, or do not feel like learning how to change a tire yourself, then it will certainly cost you several hundred dollars to change a tire.
+But, if you find yourself without the necessary supplies, or do not have the inclination to change a tire yourself, then it could certainly cost you several hundred dollars to change a tire.